 Tasks include, but are not limited to:

-– Preparation of new Recommendation(s) regarding the above study items listed under "Question" as well as maintenance of existing Recommendations such as ITU-T J.185 and J.186;
+– preparation of new Recommendation(s) regarding the above study items as well as maintenance of existing Recommendations such as ITU-T J.185 and J.186;

-– Publish useful information (e.g. Reports, Surveys, Supplements, Guidelines or Handbooks) to support the deployment of digital television services on optical fibres and HFC in developing countries.
+– publish useful information (e.g. reports, surveys, supplements, guidelines or handbooks) to support the deployment of digital television services on optical fibres and HFC in developing countries;

+– collaborate with ITU-D SG1 and SG2 to fulfil the above tasks and to address bridging standardization gap (BSG) objectives of SG9, including organizing relevant sessions in the framework of the ITU workshops on future of TV in the various regions of the world.

 An up-to-date status of work under this Question is contained in the SG9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).

 D.4 Relationships